-Distant View of Huangshan Mountain, or Yellow Mountain, Photo from Official Site of Huangshan.
+Stone Steps on Summit of Jade Screen Peak, Photo from Official Site of Huangshan.

 Important Data of Huangshan Mountain.

 It is around 1200 square kilometers large;

-Huangshan Mountains have 72 peaks, and the highest peak (Lotus Peak or Lianhua Feng) is 1864 meters;
+Huangshan Mountain Range has 72 peaks, and the highest peak (Lotus Peak or Lianhua Feng) is 1864 meters above sea level;

-There are over 100 ancient buildings and 300 stone inscriptions scattered on Huangshan Mountain.
+There are over 100 ancient buildings and 300 stone inscriptions on the mountains.

-Origin of name of Huangshan Mountain or Yellow Mountain
+Origin of the Name of Huangshan Mountain or Yellow Mountain.

 Huang Di (Yellow Emperor) used to do alchemy around 4500 years ago in a magnificent mountain named Yishan, where he and two other people conquered many difficulties, became immortals, and flew up to heaven.

 In the year 747, Emperor Xuanzong of Tang changed this place's name to Huangshan Mountain, or Yellow Mountain, to honor these three Taoist immortals.

-Three main peaks of the Huangshan Mountain were named after these three deities as Xuanyuan, Fuqiu, and Rongcheng.
+Three main peaks were named after these three deities as Xuanyuan, Fuqiu, and Rongcheng.

-Colorful Light on Peaks of Huangshan Mountain, Photo from Official Site of Huangshan.
+Colorful Light on One of the Peaks, Photo from Official Site of Huangshan.

 What Is the Cultural Importance of Huangshan Mountain?

-Huangshan Mountain is believed the place that Huang Di (Yellow Emperor), the culture hero and ancestor of Chinese Han people, used to do alchemy and become immortal.
+It is believed the place where Huang Di (Yellow Emperor), the cultural hero and ancestor of the Chinese Han people, used to do alchemy and become immortal.

 Has been an important part of Chinese art and literature, whose stunning beauty has been praised by famous scholars throughout history in tens of thousands of articles, poems, and paintings.

 Being a holy place for both Taoism Religion and Buddhism.

-Milky Way View from Top of the Huangshan Mountain, Photo from Official Site of Huangshan.
+Milky Way View from the Top, Photo from Official Site of Huangshan.

-On Huangshan Mountain, there are over 120 natural special-shaped rocks that are named after beautiful legends.
+In Huangshan Mountains, there are over 120 natural special-shaped rocks that are named after beautiful legends.

 Immortal Guiding the Way or Xianren Zhilu

-When a frustrated genius was lingering on Huangshan Mountain, an old man showed up and persuaded him to cherish the things that he already obtained and to stay strong.
+When a frustrated genius was lingering in the mountains, an old man showed up and persuaded him to cherish the things that he already obtained and to stay strong.